amranidev/scaffold-interface/README.md

       ![Imgur](http://i.imgur.com/dnYc2ZE.png)

       Before you make your rollback make sure that you have rollbacked your table from database and avoid to keep routes recoureces.

+  6. OneToMany Relationship

+      example :

+      basically we want to generate a small app that contain (Clients , Products , Orders).

+      so the Orders must include the Clients and products foreign keys. then first things first is to generate Clients and Products normally.

+      after that you could generate Orders and adding two relation to Clients and products.

 ####Contribution